amolnayak311/Getting-And-Cleaning-Data/CodeBook.md

 So for Instance *tBodyAcc-mean()-X* becomes *tBodyAccMeanX*

 Following are the features found in the data set.
 Note that the order of the fields given below and in the actual data written to the files is not same.
 For all other fields except Subject and Label, refer to the source data set for the meaning.
+Refer to the
+[readme file](https://github.com/amolnayak311/Getting-And-Cleaning-Data/blob/master/DATASET_README.txt) and the Link provided earlier for the data set's homepage for more details

 |	Feature Name					|	Description																				|
 |-----------------------------------|-------------------------------------------------------------------------------------------|